 Below is a small sample of some of my e.dited works:

 In 2011 I met a wonderful woman named Bette Lee Crosby.
-We struck up a professional relationship that has spanned nearly 25 books.
+We struck up a professional relationship that has spanned more than two dozen books.
 Bette writes women’s fiction and stories of the south.
-With the exception of The Twelfth Child and Life In the Land of Is, I’ve been blessed to edit her memoir and all her other novel.
+With the exception of The Twelfth Child and Life In the Land of Is, I’ve been blessed to edit her memoir and all her other novels.
 Take a look at Bette’s books and learn more about this incredible storyteller on her site by clicking here.

 Parenting expert Ellen Buikema allowed me to tackle her manual for new and seasoned parents alike.
 She provides practical information with concrete examples and writes in a relatable, likable style.